KynanJones0110/Variant-Watcher/README.md

 # Variant-Watcher
 Notebook to aggregate data from a target Malware Variant.
 Currently, this is purely from URLhaus' dataset, the intention is to get as much data for the variant in question as possible, which will definitely require a total rework.
 This is my first project using Jupyter and really dabbling with anything like this using Python.

+For now, it will aggregate a count of domains seen (top 20) from a variant.

+Issues - Naming conventions, such as 'Red Line' -> 'RedLine' if present, will skew results.
+Will look at formatting the data prior to user input.
 # To do

 - Add in relevant API calls to pull info in general.